example42/example42.github.io/_drafts/2018-10-08-puppet6-ca-upgrading.md

 ### New CA

-Usually you barely want to follow option 1. as this does mean a complete CA roll-over within all of your Puppet managed systems.
+Usually you barely want to follow this option as this does mean a complete CA roll-over within all of your Puppet managed systems.
 Maybe this is an option in case that your CA is about to expire soon?

 We will look into the two solutions which do not require new certificates: